david-a-wheeler/spdx-tutorial/README.md

 SPDX solves this problem of ambiguity; instead of saying "BSD license" (which is dangerously vague), you can use a precise SPDX license expression.
 SPDX can make licenses in this family much easier for everyone to use and understand.

-The [CC0-1.0](https://spdx.org/licenses/CC0-1.0.html) license (aka "CC0") essentially releases the material to the public domain for purposes of copyright.
+The [CC0-1.0](https://spdx.org/licenses/CC0-1.0.html) license (aka "CC0") essentially releases the material to the public domain for purposes of only copyright.
-The CC0 is fine for materials like documentation, but I recommend that you do *not* use CC0 to release software.
+The CC0 is generally fine for materials like documentation, but I *strongly* recommend that you do *not* use CC0 to release software.
-The CC) is not approved as an open source software license by the open source initiative (OSI) and the Free Software Foundation (FSF) warns about being careful with this license.
+The CC0 is not approved as an open source software license by the open source initiative (OSI), and the Free Software Foundation (FSF) warns that users be cautious about software with this license.
-It's possible to release software using the CC0, but it creates a dangerous potential trap for software users.
+It's *possible* to release software using the CC0, but the CC0 creates a dangerous potential trap for software users.
 Understanding the CC0 trap requires understanding the CC0.
 The CC0 license states that as far as *copyright* laws go, any recipient can do practically anything they want to do with it.